Xentrk/x3mRouting/README.md

 The **x3mRouing.sh** script provides the ability to

+  * Create IPSET lists with no routing rules.
+The feature is for those who prefer to use the custom OpenVPN Client Screen.
-  * Create and selectively create and route IPSET lists to the WAN or VPN Client interfaces.
+  * Create and selectively route IPSET lists to the VPN Client interface or bypass a VPN Client interface for all traffic or specific devices.
   * Route VPN Server traffic to one of the VPN Clients.
-  * Selectively route VPN Server traffic to an existing LAN routing rule for an IPSET list.
+  * Selectively route VPN Server traffic to an existing IPSET list routing rule.

 #### 4. getdomainnames.sh Script
 This script will create a uniquely sorted list of domain names from dnsmasq.log that you collected by accessing a website or streaming service.
 Use the script when analyzing domains used by a website or streaming service.